 As the heart of many of our favorite meals, rice is a grain that fills our stomachs and gives us nutrition with every bite.
-It goes inside burritos are as a simple side with protein.
+It goes inside burritos or as a simple side with protein.
 Even though it is normal for us to eat rice in our diets, it doesn’t mean you should assume that it, or any other foods, is automatically safe for cats.

 Thankfully, it is okay to feed your cats some types of rice in moderation.
 Cats are obligate carnivores, and meat is crucial for them to survive.
 Grains, on the other hand, aren’t all that necessary.
 Even if your cat does like eating rice, it won’t mean that their digestive system is going to agree with them.
 There are numerous healthy human foods that are beneficial to both you and your feline.
 What are these benefits?
 Let’s find out.

 Plain rice has gotten a bad rap over the years.
 Although there are dozens of different kinds of rice, white and brown rice are fairly healthy.
 These whole grains are filled with antioxidants and fiber that make a well-rounded diet.
 The only difference between white and brown rice is that white rice is processed from brown rice and loses some nutrients, but it becomes enriched with other vitamins and minerals.
 Occasionally, white rice even has more benefits than brown.

 Some rice is okay to feed your cat, but don’t give them too much.
 Rice is non-toxic to cats, and an occasional bite or two isn’t going to do much damage.
 Keep in mind that cats have different ways of digesting foods than us.
 They take a lot longer to break down the grains and too much could upset their stomachs.

 Can Cats Eat Brown Rice?

 Boiled, plain brown rice is okay to give cats in moderation.
 It has a lot of fiber, which is good for cats with constipation but could also give them diarrhea if they overeat.